 Now, let’s assume out of 7,00,000 measurable impressions, 5,00,000 impressions are considered viewable.
 To calculate the % of Viewable impressions, you need to use the below formula:

 % of Viewable Ad Impressions = Number of Viewable Ad ImpressionsNumber of Measurable Ad Impressions

 That means 5,00,000/7,00,000 = 71.42% of ad impressions are viewable.

 Google’s Active View uses the following process to measure the viewability of ad impressions:

-- When the viewability measurement starts, Active View locates the injected <div> to measure the exposure of ad creative to the user.
-As soon as the ad creative loads, Active View starts the measurement by using its Intersection Observer API.
+- Active View locates the injected <div> to measure the exposure of ad creative to the user when the viewability measurement starts.
+Active View starts the measurement using its Intersection Observer API as soon as the ad creative loads.

 Google uses a “pingback” URL method to understand how many ad impressions are measurable and viewable.
 In general, here’s how it works: